Nek5000/Nek5000/README.md

 ## Download

 For a typical user we recommend to download the [latest release](https://github.com/Nek5000/nek5000/archive/tbd.tar.gz) (not available yet).
 Make sure to read the [Release Notes](https://github.com/Nek5000/Nek5000/blob/master/RELEASE.md) before using the code.
 All developers should checkout the code on [GitHub](https://github.com/Nek5000/Nek5000).
 See `Contributing` section below for more informations.

 ## Directory Structure

 Here's a brief description of each top-level directory:

 #### `core`
-contains the majority of the Nek5000 application sources.
+contains the Nek5000 application sources.

 #### `bin`
 contains scripts for running nek5000 and manipulating its output.